LEARN KOREAN LANGUAGE, ART, MUSIC, & DANCE!!!

-STARTALK is a four-week summer course (July 8th - August 1st) for rising 9th-12 grade high school students interested in exploring Korean language and culture.
-Level-1 and level-2 will both be offered, but limited spaces are available; so be sure to get your application submitted today!
+STARTALK is a four-week summer course (July 6th - July 30th) for rising 9th-12th grade high school students interested in exploring Korean language and culture.
+Levels 1, 2, & 3 will all be offered, but limited spaces are available; so be sure to get your application submitted today!

 - Student completes Student Interest Form

-- Attend Parent Orientation June 28th at 6pm in the Fairfax High School cafeteria.
+- Attend Parent Orientation June 30th at 6pm (Fairfax High School)

-STARTALK is a project funded by the National Security Agency and administered by the National Foreign Language Center at the University of Maryland.
-STARTALK seeks to increase the number of Americans learning critical need languages.
+STARTALK is a project that is fully funded by the National Security Agency and administered by the National Foreign Language Center at the University of Maryland.
+In addition, the program seeks to increase the number of Americans learning critical need languages.

 The STARTALK program is a four-week intensive summer language program for high school students to learn Korean.
-It is fully funded by a grant from the National Security Agency (NSA).
 STARTALK is open to rising 9th graders to seniors.
 In lively, task-based classes, you will be led by experienced instructors with a passion for teaching critical languages.
 You will acquire both practical and situational language skills, learn about cultural traditions, and benefit from authentic materials in the language.
-At the completion of STARTALK, you will be prepared to test out of level 1 or 2 of Korean.
+At the completion of STARTALK, you will be prepared to test out of level 1, 2 or 3 of Korean.

 Students may apply to take one of the following language courses:

 - Korean Level-3

 *Please note that these classes are not for credit*